Simulation of satellite and optical link dynamics in a quantum repeater constellation: Performance analysis

 \Cref{Orbits_constellation} right panel shows the second orbit configuration.
 Orbits where the RAAN changes at the same rate as Earth orbits around the Sun are called Sun-Synchronous Orbits (SSO).
 These orbits require specific inclinations for each satellite altitude, but offer the advantage that the satellite passes the ground station at approximately the same local mean solar time.
 Appendix \ref{sec:Param} gives the initial conditions for the satellite orbits.

-Using these two orbit configurations, we now analyze the effect of the rotation of Earth on the link performance.
-Due to the rotation of Earth, the link parameters of the three-dimensional ground station pass change with each consecutive pass, resulting in fluctuating secure BSM rates. \Cref{Erot} shows the number of BSMs of a single pass for different angles around the rotational axis of Earth. $\Delta\uplambda$ can be regarded as the difference between the longitudes of the ground track position of the satellites at the time of link acquisition and the longitudes of their corresponding ground stations.
+Using these two orbit configurations, we now analyze the effect of the rotation of Earth on the link performance, which changes the geometric parameters of each consecutive ground station pass, resulting in fluctuating secure BSM rates. \Cref{Erot} shows the number of BSMs of a single pass for different shifts in longitude $\Delta\uplambda_\upA$ compared to the case of a zenith pass.
+The longitude difference between the ground track position of the satellite and Alice's ground station changes at a rate of about $\SI{15}{\degree/\hour}$ as the Earth rotates.

 We see similar behavior for both orbit configurations.
-The number of secure BSMs (black curves) decrease rapidly with increasing $\Delta\uplambda$.
-If the deviation from the zenith pass is $\Delta\uplambda = 5^\circ$, the total number of BSMs drops by 28\% and 53\% for the orbit configuration with constant inter-satellite distances and SSOs, respectively.
-At the same time, the link duration (red curves) remains at a high level and only reduces by 4\% and 6\%.
-This shows that although a link can be established, the resulting high channel losses significantly reduce the number of secure BSMs.
-Especially, in the case of SSOs a difference of $\Delta\uplambda = 8.5^\circ$, which corresponds to the longitude difference between Amsterdam and Berlin, leads to reduction in secure BSMs of 86\%.
-This underlines the fluctuations in performance that the QR will experience over the course of a year.
+The number of secure BSMs (black curves) decrease rapidly with increasing $\Delta\uplambda_\upA$.
+If the deviation from the zenith pass is $\Delta\uplambda_\upA = 5^\circ$, the total number of BSMs drops by 29\% and 54\% for the orbit configuration with constant inter-satellite distances and SSOs, respectively.
+At the same time, the link duration (red curves) remains at a high level and only reduces by 3.5\% and 6.5\%.
+Thus, the main reason for the reduction in secure BSMs is the longer average link distance, resulting in higher channel losses.
+Furthermore, the distance between the ground track and the ground station increases faster in the constellation configured with SSOs, making it more sensitive to $\Delta \uplambda_\upA$ deviations from the zenith pass.
+This shows that LEO orbits with non-zenith passes must also be considered when evaluating the performance of a satellite-based quantum repeater.

 \Cref{BSM_DL_NB_inc} shows the repeater performance of the orbit configuration with constant inter-satellite distances for a time period of one year.
 The black vertical lines represent the maximum secure BSM rate of each ground station pass and the red curve gives the accumulated number of secure BSMs.
 The initial conditions of the satellite constellation are optimized for January 1st and therefore lead to the highest rates in winter.
 The maximum secure BSM rate is \SI{3.07}{\hertz} analogous to the result of a single zenith pass, demonstrating that the conditions for a zenith pass are only met a few times a year.
 In total 21268 secure BSMs are achieved.